 Limited Licence The resident will receive a refund of the ingoing contribution less the exit fee (refer to item 11.1 for Limited Licence Option) and the Other Deductions detailed below.
-Flexible Payment Contract At the end of the fixed term or earlier termination, the resident will receive a refund of the ingoing contribution less: 100% of the costs of any reinstatement work; and any outstanding rent or personal services charges; the Exit Administration Fee applicable for the Flexible Payment Contract; and other amounts payable by the resident to the scheme operator under the meidlenes contract (form) the residence contract (if any).
+Flexible Payment Contract At the end of the fixed term or earlier termination, the resident will receive a refund of the ingoing contribution less: 100% of the costs of any reinstatement work; and any outstanding rent or personal services charges; the Exit Administration Fee applicable for the Flexible Payment Contract; and other amounts payable by the resident to the scheme operator under the residence contract (if any).
 If the exit entitlement is a negative amount, the resident must pay that amount to the scheme operator on the exit entitlement date.
-Other Deductions The following further deductions apply for Options 1, 2, 3, 4 and Limited Licence: 1.
-100% of the costs of any reinstatement work; and any outstanding general services charges; and any outstanding maintenance reserve fund contributions; and any outstanding personal services charges; and the Exit Administration Fee applicable to Options 1 to 4 (inclusive); and 6. other amounts payable by the resident to the scheme operator under the residence contract or the Retirement Village Act 1999 (Qld) (if any).
+Other Deductions The following further deductions apply for Options 1, 2, 3, 4 and Limited Licence: 100% of the costs of any reinstatement work; and any outstanding general services charges; and any outstanding maintenance reserve fund contributions; and any outstanding personal services charges; and 5. the Exit Administration Fee applicable to Options 1 to 4 (inclusive); and 6. other amounts payable by the resident to the scheme operator under the residence contract or the Retirement Village Act 1999 (Qld) (if any).
 If the exit entitlement is a negative amount, the resident must pay that amount to the scheme operator on the relevant exit entitlement date.
 Note from the scheme operator: An Exit Administration Fee does not apply to Limited Licence.

-14.2 When is the exit entitlement payable?
-By law, the operator must pay the exit entitlement to a former resident on or before the earliest of the following days: the day stated in the residence contract > which may range from 6 months to 18 months after termination of the residence contract, depending on resident's contract option. he which may range from 6 months to 18 months after termination of the residence contract, depending on resident's contract option.
-Note from the ophome energies he Note from the scheme operator: Payment will be made 6 months (Option 1 Standard Licent or 12 months (Option 2 Prepaid Management Fee, Optio 5% Reduced Ingoing Contribution, Option 4 10% Reduced Ingoing Contribution and Limited Licence) after the resident contract has terminated. n 3 æd For the Flexible Payment Contract, the exit entitlemen payable on or before 30 days after the right to reside terminated or expires and the resident has provided vac possession of the Unit. is 14 days after the settlement of the sale of the right to reside in unit to the next resident or the operator he 18 months after the termination date of the resident's right to resunder the residence contract, even if the unit has not been results the operator has been granted an extension for payment the Queensland Civil and Administrative Tribunal (QCAT). ld, In addition, an operator is entitled to see probate or letters administration before paying the exit entitlement of a former resid who has died.
-14.3 What is the turnover of units for vert 4 accommodation units were vacant as at the end of the last financial year. sale in the village?
-16 accommodation units were resold during the last financial year.
-16 accommodation units were resold during the last financial year.
-9.4 months was the average length of time to sell a unit over the last three financial years.
+aw, the operator must pay the exit entitlement to a former resident entitlement payable? on o r before the earliest of the following days: • ti he day stated in the residence contract which may range from 6 months to 18 months after the termination of the residence contract, depending on the resident's contract option.
+Note from the scheme operator: Payment will be made 6 months (Option 1 Standard Licence and Option 2 Prepaid Management Fee) or 12 months (Option 3 5% Reduced Ingoing Contribution, Option 4 10% Reduced Ingoing Contribution and Limited Licence) after the residence contract has terminated.
+For the Flexible Payment Contract, the exit entitlement is payable on or before 30 days after the right to reside is terminated or expires and the resident has provided vacant possession of the Unit.
+4 days after the settlement of the sale of the right to reside in the nit to the next resident or the operator 8 months after the termination date of the resident's right to reside inder the residence contract, even if the unit has not been resold, inless the operator has been granted an extension for payment by the Queensland Civil and Administrative Tribunal (QCAT). adm ddition, an operator is entitled to see probate or letters of inistration before paying the exit entitlement of a former resident has died. turnover of units for year commodation units were vacant as at the end of the last financial . sale in the village? ccommodation units were resold during the last financial year. nonths was the average length of time to sell a unit over the last e financial years.